DreamYuanStarSoul/AndroidHealthcareAppDevelopment/03_JumpToAnotherActivity.md

 2. Have a void return value;
 3. Have a View as the only parameter (this will be the View that was clicked);
 ```
-//In xml, invoke "sendMessage" method when button clicked:
+//In main activity xml, invoke "sendMessage" method when button clicked:
 <Button android:onClick="sendMessage"/>

-//In Java, create the method:
+//In its Java, create the method:
 public void sendMessage(View view) {
     Intent intent = new Intent(this, DisplayMessageActivity.class);  //Explain in the next section
     EditText editText = (EditText) findViewById(R.id.edit_message);